gabriel-bornea/monadyssey/docs/monadyssey-core/io.md

 scattered try-catch blocks and inconsistent error management.

 The `IO` data type addresses these challenges head-on by encapsulating side effects into a controlled, composable abstraction.
-It enables developers to describe computations—including their potential errors—without executing them.
+It enables us to describe computations—including their potential errors—without executing them.
 This laziness ensures that side effects only occur when explicitly triggered, making workflows more predictable, easier to test, and less error-prone.

 Moreover, `IO` embeds error handling into its very structure.
-By representing computations as operations that may succeed (`Ok<A>`) or fail (`Err<E>`), it forces developers to acknowledge potential failures upfront, integrating errors as a first-class part of the domain.
+By representing computations as operations that may succeed (`Ok<A>`) or fail (`Err<E>`), it forces us to acknowledge potential failures upfront, integrating errors as a first-class part of the domain.
 This approach helps avoid surprises in production by encouraging thoughtful error management during development.

 Most importantly, `IO` is a value.
 As a value, `IO` is referentially transparent, meaning it behaves predictably and consistently, regardless of when or where it is used.
-This property transforms how developers reason about code, enabling them to build maintainable systems and confidently compose complex workflows.
+This property transforms how we reason about code, enabling us to build maintainable systems and confidently compose complex workflows.

 At its core, `IO` is a container for an asynchronous computation that produces a result.
 This result is either:
 * A success (`Ok<A>`), encapsulating the value of type `A`.
 * A failure (`Err<E>`), encapsulating an error of type `E`.

 Unlike immediately executed functions, `IO` instances are lazy.
 They describe computations without executing them until explicitly triggered (e.g., using the `runAsync` method).
-This laziness enables `IO` to serve as a "blueprint" for assembling workflows, where each operation is deferred until the entire workflow is ready to run.
+This laziness enables `IO` to serve as a *blueprint* for assembling workflows, where each operation is deferred until the entire workflow is ready to run.

 To better understand how to use `IO` in a real-world scenario, let’s consider an application that displays the